Frequently Asked Questions

 Where do I collect my tickets and hired gown from?

-Tickets and hired gown should be collected from the Main Hall, Foundation campus on the day of your ceremony.
+Tickets and hired gown should be collected from the Old Refectory, Priory Hall, Priory Street on the day of your ceremony.
 Remember to bring some photographic ID and your gown hire receipt with you.
 See our campus map for directions.

 How many guests can I bring?